MarkushGrapher-2: End-to-end Multimodal Recognition of Chemical Structures¶

 Rating¶

-- Value: ⭐⭐⭐⭐ Fills a critical gap in end-to-end Markush recognition with significant practical value for cheminformatics and patent analysis.
+- Value: ⭐⭐⭐⭐ Fills a gap in end-to-end Markush recognition with significant practical value for cheminformatics and patent analysis.